Best time on South Africa beaches is November - February, summertime

 of whale watching from the beach July-December (picture above left).

-is the nearest nudist beach to Cape Town, and also popular with
+Bay is the nearest nudist beach to Cape Town (can't help but remind me of a famous nudist camp in UK called Sandy Balls.
+Really!) and also popular with

 gays.
 It's a ten minute drive past Camps Bay, near the good surf